Best Things to Do in White Sands National Park

 Interdune Boardwalk is a 0.4 mile roundtrip boardwalk that is fully accessible to wheelchairs and strollers.
 In this area you are required to stay on the boardwalk.

 Backcountry Camping Trail is where you start getting into the larger sand dunes.
 It is 2 miles roundtrip and requires climbing over many steep dunes.

 Alkali Flat Trail

 Alkali Flat Trail is the hardest marked trail at White Sands.
 Most of the hike is a loop making up a total of 5 miles up and down large sand dunes.
 There is barely any vegetation here and instead you will find nice large white sand dunes and a beautiful landscape.
 This is the most beautiful part of the park where the sand is so white it almost looks like snow.
 If you want to complete this loop, make sure to follow the red trail markers as this part of the dunefield as it is easy to get lost since the dunes are very large.

 Interested in exploring the Southwest more?
 Check out our 10 Day American Southwest Road Trip Itinerary

 Take Incredible Photos

 One of the highlights of visiting White Sands National Park is being able to take incredible photos of this unique landscape.
 For the best photos, head to the end of Dunes Drive where Alkali Flat Trail starts.
 Instead of following the trail, make your own path.
-This will allow you to get stunning photos without other footprints or people in them.
 Having a person in your photo shows the perspective of how large the sand dunes are and how vast the dunefield is.
 Try to wear a color that will contrast with the white so you are more easily seen.
 Be careful with your camera because there is often blowing sand that can scratch your lens.